SimonPadbury/baselayer-3/_src/colors.md

 These modifiers can also be used in conjunction with the background lightness utilities (but not the `dark:` lightness utilities).
 When `bg-100` ... `bg-900` are used with `bg-glass`, `bg-blur`, or `bg-filter`, the refactored to affect the transparency level.

+**Notes:**

+1. You will see no effect from these classes unless you place them on a panel in front of a photo or complex pattern.
+Intended for use in conjunction with background colors and shades.
+2. The [black, white, and reversi]([#black-and-white](#black%2C-white%2C-and-reversi)) colors don’t come with a built-in middle shade.
+Therefore, when being used with `bg-filter` or `bg-filter` they must always be accompanied with one of the background shades `bg-100` though `bg-900`.

 Examples:

 * `bg-glass bg-white bg-900` – a highly opaque white glassmorphic blur effect